 Phone: (03) 9530 0111

-Kisumé isn’t just a trendy restaurant in Melbourne, it’s an experience.
-Situated in Flinders Lane, you can discover three levels of art, design and dining at this Melbourne restaurant.
-Take advantage of a bespoke menu, phenomenal sushi and Japanese specialities, while marvelling at the work of famed photographers Nobuyoshi Araki and Polly Borland.
+Kisumé is situated in Flinders Lane, within Melbourne’s CBD where you can discover three levels of art, design and dining.
+Take advantage of a bespoke menu, phenomenal sushi and Japanese specialities, while marvelling at the work of famed photographers Nobuyoshi Araki and Polly Borland in the dining room.

 Address: 175 Flinders Lane, Melbourne VIC 3000